 Long Term Monitoring at the Spokane River Spokane Tribal Boundary (Ecology, 2016d): This progress report provides a summary of surface water monitoring at the Spokane Tribal boundary (just upstream of Chamokane Creek) during three hydrologic periods in 2015 – 2016.
 The final report for this study is slated for publication in early 2017, with only preliminary results available at this time (Era-Miller, 2016).

 Task Force 2016 Monitoring: In progress sampling of river locations to obtain data on other than low flow river conditions.
-Sampling events were completed in March, April, May, and June.
-Additional sampling events are scheduled for October and December.
+Sampling events were completed in March, April, May, June, and October.
+An additional sampling event is scheduled for December.

 PCBs in Lake Spokane Carp (Ecology, 2015b): Ecology conducted a study to characterize PCB concentrations in common carp, intended to support estimation of the mass of PCBs removed from Lake Spokane as a part of Avista Utilities’ proposed carp population reduction project.